Chaos, inconsistency mark launch of drive-thru virus testing

 In Houston on Thursday, cars lined up for more than a mile outside a hospital when the city's first drive-thru testing site opened.
 U.S. Rep. Sheila Jackson Lee said they administered fewer than 200 tests in the first six hours.

-Elsewhere, at several sites visited by Associated Press reporters and photographers, the scenes were well-controlled and sometimes downright quiet.
+Elsewhere, at several sites visited by Associated Press journalists, the scenes were well-controlled and sometimes downright quiet.

 Dozens of people waiting in cars at a center in Homestead, Florida, on Wednesday, waited their turn to speak with a screener wearing a gown and mask and carrying a clipboard.
 Some were apparently turned away.
 Others were waved through, had their temperatures checked and were swabbed for samples.